 Line is a tally of the line marking.
 It’s a set of lists, separated by commas.
 Each list is headed by the number of free (unreserved) cells on the line, followed by a colon.
 Lines are marked in increasing order of free cells, taking easier markings first.
 Changes in a marked line are followed up immediately, and can change the order of marking of remaining lines.
 List heading numbers can therefore decrease, but generally decrease.

 Significant events are signaled by short event codes.
 For example, in the first puzzle, a rare hidden triple occurs among the lines of 5 free cells.
 In the 5: list, the code ht counts as one line.
 Three such lines are marked before the hidden triple and two after.
 Six consecutive lines of 5 free cells were marked.

 When a line marking results in slinks or aligned triples and clues, this result is recorded in parentheses as (slinks, cells reserved) or (cells reserved), without an event code or immediately after one.
 If the hidden triple above had resulted in three slinks and two clues, the 5 free cell list would have been written 5:3ht(3,2)2.
 If instead, it had produced 4 clues and no slinks or aligned triples, the list would read 5:3nt(4).
 If it was 2 slinks and no clues, the list would be 5:3ht(2,0)2.

-Event codes used in basic columns include:
+Event codes used include:

 np, nt, nq, hp, ht, hq – (naked, hidden)( pair, triple, quad)